am-mokhtari/am-mokhtari/README.md

 - 🌱 I’m learning more back-end.
 I think that no matter how much I learn, it is not enough to say that I have reached a normal level.

-- ❤️‍🔥 I'm do my projects with Laravel & tailwind css.
+- ❤️‍🔥 I do my projects with Laravel & tailwind css.

 - 🧾 my resume can be seen on [my github site](https://am-mokhtari.github.io)